hypowergravity/personal-website/src/content/about.md

 ## About Me

-I am a computational biophysicist with a deep interest in understanding the functional biochemistry of macromolecules through structural biology.
-My research journey has taken me from experimental biophysics to computational approaches, where I work to understand structure-function relationships of biological systems, particularly photosensitive proteins.
+I’m a curious molecular physicist exploring how molecules move, interact, and transform across space and time.
+My path has included experimental biophysics and computational work, and I’m learning to connect structure and function in biological systems, including photo‑sensitive proteins.

 ### Professional Journey

-Currently, I serve as a Postdoctoral Fellow at the Yoshioka lab, ICReDD (Institute for Chemical Reaction Design and Discovery), Hokkaido University, where I contribute to research in chemical reaction design and discovery.
+I’m a Postdoctoral Fellow at the Yoshioka lab, ICReDD (Institute for Chemical Reaction Design and Discovery), Hokkaido University, where I contribute to research in chemical reaction design and discovery.

 My research areas include: